(1) A person acts as an insolvency practitioner in relation to a company by acting—

 (a) as its liquidator, provisional liquidator, administrator[, administrative receiver or monitor], or

 [(b) where a voluntary arrangement in relation to the company is proposed or approved under Part I, as nominee or supervisor].

 (2) A person acts as an insolvency practitioner in relation to an individual by acting—

-(a) as his trustee in bankruptcy or interim receiver of his property or as [trustee (or interim trustee)] in the sequestration of his estate; or
+(a) as his trustee in bankruptcy or interim receiver of his property or

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 In a business-to-business contract where a contractual long-stop date has passed but the parties wish to continue with the contract, should they document their intention to continue or enter into a new contract?Long-stop dateAs stated in the Drafting Notes to clause: Long-stop date definition, the

 Mortgagee’s consent to grant of leaseIf a property is subject to a mortgage that prohibits leasing without the mortgagee’s consent, then written evidence of consent must be obtained prior to completion of the lease.
 On the grant of an underlease, mortgagee’s consent in respect of any mortgage over